Watch the webinar now:

 • Ownership: The goods remain the property of the supplier until they are removed.

-• Storage at the buyer's premises: The goods are stored at the buyer's warehouse or at an agreed location.
+• Storage at the buyer's premises: The goods are stored in the buyer's inventory management system or at an agreed location.

 • Billing according to consumption: Payment is only made when the goods are actually removed.